 There are two (2) light tables located in the studio area.
 Students and faculty should not leave items unattended on the light tables.

 There are three (3) ceiling mounted projectors in the studio area.
 Students should NOT attempt to operate the projectors without consent from their instructor or Dean’s Office.

 There are multiple studio niches located throughout studio with large tables and pinup space.
-Students and faculty should not store any personal or work items on the tables.
+The tables in the niches are for group/collaborative work only.
 Individuals should not cut in that work surface area without a cutting mat.
 Each Department head will administer the use of the studio niches.

 The studio is expected to remain clean and uncluttered.
 Prior to leaving studio, students should place all their tools, materials, projects, and works (in progress) in or on their own desk and leave the floor and area surrounding their desk in a clean condition.
 This is a matter of respect for both one’s own work and materials and for the other students and faculty that share this work environment.
 Items not properly stored at one’s own desk might be removed or disposed of without notice.
 At the end of each semester, all students must clean up their work area, empty their studio desk, and remove all locks from the desk.

 If any studio desk area is not cleaned and/or the lockers not removed, a hold will be placed on the student’s account, which limits the student’s ability to register for classes for the subsequent term or receive their diploma at graduation.

 At the beginning of each semester, each studio section selects a “studio steward” to assist with keeping the studio clean and maintained.
 The studio stewards will make sure all materials are off the floor when housekeeping needs to clean studio.
 The Dean’s Office will communicate with the studio stewards on clean up days and times.